SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - 3) Inject the models instance of the metamodels into the DSLs B machines.

   - Launch runtime Eclipse.
-  - Right click on the root object of your model (object SRA) and select execute model then abstract behaviour.
+  - Right click on the root object (eg. object SRA) of your model (eg. model My.sra) and select execute model then abstract behaviour.
   - Select "Generated injected machine" then click Finish.
 This will generate the final machine with the valuation of the B abstract sets and the initialisation of B variables.
     ![alt text](https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/148b58d638469dcebd376ab1400fde76cbae0a01/DSLs_Formal_Specification/inject.jpg)